oOPoloOo/FezRaptor-2D-Game/ReadMe.md

 Info:
 This is 2D platformer game.
-All physic and collisions created from 0.
+All physics and collisions created from 0.
 This game created for Fez Raptor hardware.
 I do not know if this is a final game version.